Mickey Moniak

-McKenzie Matthew Moniak (born May 13, 1998) is an American professional baseball center fielder for the Colorado Rockies of Major League Baseball (MLB).
+McKenzie Matthew Moniak (born May 13, 1998) is an American professional baseball outfielder for the Colorado Rockies of Major League Baseball (MLB).
 He has previously played in MLB for the Philadelphia Phillies and Los Angeles Angels.
 The Phillies selected Moniak with the first overall pick of the 2016 MLB draft.

 Amateur career

 Moniak attended La Costa Canyon High School in Carlsbad, California, and played center field for the baseball team.
 As a sophomore, he batted .461 with two home runs, and 27 runs batted in (RBI).
 As a junior, in 2015, Moniak hit .426 with a 1.062 on-base plus slugging (OPS).
 That August, he played in the Perfect Game All-American Classic at Petco Park.

 In 2016, as a senior, Moniak batted .476 with a .961 slugging percentage and 40 runs, 12 triples (a San Diego Section record), seven home runs, and 46 RBI, in 29 games.
 He was named Baseball America High School Player of the Year, Gatorade California Baseball Player of the Year, and San Diego Section Player of the Year.
 Moniak committed to attend the University of California, Los Angeles (UCLA) to play college baseball for the UCLA Bruins.